David Fraser-Hidalgo

-David V. Fraser-Hidalgo (born November 25, 1969) is an Ecuadorian-born American politician and a member of the Maryland House of Delegates representing District 15 in Montgomery County, Maryland.
+David V. Fraser-Hidalgo (born 1969) is an Ecuadorian-born American politician and a member of the Maryland House of Delegates representing District 15 in Montgomery County, Maryland.
 He was appointed to complete the term of Delegate Brian J. Feldman following Feldman's appointment to a Senate seat and has since been elected to his own full term.

 Early life and education

-Fraser-Hidalgo was born on November 25, 1969, in Quito, Ecuador.
+Fraser-Hidalgo was born in 1969 in Quito, Ecuador.
 He grew up in Montgomery County, Maryland, attending Albert Einstein High School in Kensington, Maryland.
 In 1992, he earned a B.A. in History from St. Mary's College of Maryland.

 For three years, Fraser-Hidalgo served as a police officer in Montgomery County before leaving the police department and entering the business world.
 He has worked for a number of firms, including being a partner in a Montgomery County based tech firm for 10 years and as an Area Director for Regus.
 He has also been involved in a variety of volunteer activities in the county, including as a leader in the Boyds Civic Association and sits on the boards of the Montgomery County Hispanic Chamber of Commerce, Community Farm Share and the National Caucus of Environmental Legislators.

 In 2010, Fraser-Hidalgo unsuccessfully ran for the Maryland House of Delegates in District 15, coming in fourth place with 8.8 percent of the vote.